 You may want to stick to tougher stones that are hard enough to withstand the abuse of daily activities.
 Otherwise, your ring may break, chip, or get eroded.
 The hardness of precious stones and minerals is ranked on a numbered scale called the Mohs scale.

 Stones lower on the scale are softer while the ones higher on the scale are the hardest.
 The top hardest stones are diamond, moissanite, ruby, and sapphire.
+If you’re particularly interested in sapphires, you’ll be pleased to know that at Caldera Gem, you can buy wholesale green sapphires.

 Let’s dive in and discuss the best gemstones for a wedding ring!